intelops/capten/CONTRIBUTION.md

 ```
 4.Add any configurations if needed in ./config/config.go

-5.Also for supporting additional cluster,you have to add struct in ./pkg/types/types.go
+5.Also for supporting additional cluster,you can add struct in ./pkg/types/types.go

 For example,
 ```bash